What Is Cassia Gum?

 However, it is worth noting that in the vast majority of dogs, these side effects would either not be present or considered extremely mild.

 If Cassia Gum sees increased use in pet foods over alternatives like Guar Gum, it is likely that further research will take place, which will give a more conclusive picture of its properties.

 Despite not being hugely popular among pet food brands, there are several that use tiny quantities of Cassia Gum, including some that are very well known.

-A great example of this is the below ingredient list of Blue Buffalo’s Wilderness Chicken & Salmon Grill wet dog food recipe.
+A great example of the use of Cassia Gum in a pet food recipe is the below ingredient list of Blue Buffalo’s Wilderness Chicken & Salmon Grill wet dog food recipe.

 As we mentioned earlier, Cassia Gum is far less common to find in a pet food recipe than the alternatives but is seeing a steady increase in use over the last decade, and we predict this increase will continue.

 If you do not want to feed your pet food that contains Cassia Gum, then we would recommend studying the ingredient list of any recipe you are considering closely to ensure it is not present.

 If this is challenging or you can not find a recipe with Cassia Gum, we would recommend feeding dry pet food as this would not contain Cassia Gum.